Flexible. Innovative. Training made for Yukon's mining industry.

 - Identify, respect, and interpret relevant statutes, laws, and regulations that relate to the environmental monitoring field.

-English 10 AND Math 10 (Applications, Principles, Foundations & Pre-Calculus or Apprenticeship & Workplace); OR Mature Student Status with acceptable scores on the College Placement Assessment or GED.
+English 10 AND Math 10 (Applications, Principles, Foundations & Pre-Calculus or Apprenticeship & Workplace).

 Applications should be submitted by completing the attached form and submitted to the program coordinator, Sascha Weber, by August 24th.

 To receive a Yukon College Certificate in Environmental Monitoring, students must: